dialex/start-testing/docs/concepts/testability.md

 ## Practice

 There are four main groups of variables that influence testability: project-related, value-related, intrinsic and subjective.
 Below are some [heuristics](/tools/heuristics.md) adapted from [James Bach](http://www.satisfice.com/tools/testable.pdf).
+To discover even more dimensions that influence testability, refer to [Maria Kedemo](https://mkedemo.wordpress.com/2015/11/22/dimensions-of-testability-v1-1/)'s work.

 - **Project**: changing the conditions under which we test.